tongni1975/spark-nlp/docs/en/annotators.md

     - `setDropout`: Dropout coefficient.
     - `setMaxEpochs`: Maximum number of epochs to train.
     - `setEnableOutputLogs`: Whether to output to annotators log folder.
     - `setValidationSplit`: Choose the proportion of training dataset to be validated against the model on each Epoch.
-The value should be between 0.0 and 1.0 and by default it is 0.0 and off.
+The value should be between 0.0 and 1.0 and by default it is `0.0` and off.
     - `setVerbose`: Level of verbosity during training.
     - `setOutputLogsPath`: Folder path to save training logs.
+    - `setLazyAnnotator(Boolean)`: Use `ClassifierDL` as a lazy annotator or not.

 * ***Parameter Getters***

     - `getInputCols()`: Input annotations columns currently used
     - `getOutputCols()`: Gets annotation column name going to generate
-    - `getClasses()`: get the tags used to trained this NerDLModel
+    - `getClasses()`: get the tags used to trained this `NerDLModel`
     - `getConfigProtoBytes()`: Tensorflow config Protobytes passed to the TF session

 > **NOTE**: This annotator accepts a label column of a single item in either type of String, Int, Float, or Double.